 Antarctica21 pioneered the Antarctic Air-Cruise model.

-More than a decade later, ANTARCTICA XXI now offers over 20 air-cruise departures each season aboard two different ice-class expedition vessels.
-After fifteen years operating, and as the company grows, we decide to refresh the brand and becomes Antarctica21 in 2018.
+More than a decade later, Antarctica21 now offers over 40 air-cruise departures each season aboard three different ice-class expedition vessels.

 Thanks to our tireless expedition staff and our superior service, Antarctica21 offers the most extensive suite of Antarctic air-cruises in the world.
 We are proud of this achievement and we continue to improve.
 As the leading boutique Antarctic tour operator, we are constantly striving to innovate and develop our environmentally-responsible expeditions to the bottom of the world.

 NOTE: “NOVANTAR S.A.” is the Exclusive Worldwide Sales Agent for all Antarctica21-branded trips.
 All trip invoices are issued by NOVANTAR S.A.

 To offer the world the opportunity to visit Antarctica efficiently and in comfort with a unique fly and cruise combination.